Games, Movies, Photos, and Mobile

 Internet portals to streaming services

-Many newer HD video cameras will connect directly to your system through HDMI.
+Many newer HD video cameras will connect directly to your system through an HDMI connection.

-Similarly, many newer digital still cameras have HDMI outputs, so you can see your photographs on the TV screen.
+Similarly, many newer digital still cameras have HDMI outputs, so you can view your photographs on the TV screen.

 Many receivers include docks for popular players.
 New players and smartphones can also connect via HDMI or USB.
-Smartphones with Dolby Digital Plus, like this Nokia N8, can let you play your downloaded movies and videos on your home theater in full surround sound.
+Smartphones with Dolby Digital Plus, like this Nokia® N8, can let you play downloaded movies and videos on your home theater in full surround sound.

 Insider Tips: Maximize Your Entertainment Investment

 Canceling your cable or satellite TV service may be a viable and money-saving option, depending on your viewing priorities and your location.
 Ideally, you’ll need the following:

 4.5 to 5 Mbps broadband connection